OscarC2009/Memory-change-detector/README.md

-# The-Perfect-Tower-II
-A C++ Cheat for The Perfect Tower II
+A C++ Random guesser game, but with a very simpe Anti-cheat.